ajsaporito/se373-websockets/README.md

 3. **Configure Environment Variables:**

-    - Create a `.env` file at the root of the directory and add the connection string and secret:
+    - Create a `.env` file at the root of the directory and add your API key:

       ```env
         OPENAI_API_KEY=<your-api-key>